JiaangL/JiaangL.github.io/_pages/about.md

 **Jiaang Li**, Quan Wang, Zhendong Mao

 [**Code**](https://github.com/JiaangL/REPORT)   [**Slides**](files/REPORT_slides.pdf)   [**Video**](https://www.bilibili.com/video/BV1KL411h7y9/?spm_id_from=333.999.0.0&vd_source=422066927d2971b1f78fb59fbff3a263)
-- Dominant embedding-based methods for relation prediction on knowledge graphs (KGs) mainly focus on the transductive setting and lack the inductive ability to generalize to new entities for inference.
-Existing methods for inductive reasoning mostly mine the connections between entities, i.e., relational paths, without considering the nature of head and tail entities contained in the relational context.
-- We proposes to capture both connections between entities and the intrinsic nature of each single entity, by simultaneously aggregating RElational Paths and cOntext with a unified hieRarchical Transformer framework, namely REPORT.
-REPORT relies solely on relation semantics and can naturally generalize to the fully-inductive setting, where KGs for training and inference have no common entities.
+- Propose a method that performs inductive reasoning on Knowledge Graphs and can naturally generalize to the fully-inductive setting, where KGs for training and inference have no common entities.
+- Capture both connections between entities and the intrinsic nature of each single entity, by simultaneously aggregating relational paths and context.
+Use the aggregated upper-level semantics for reasoning to improve model prediction performance.
-- REPORT performs consistently better than all baselines on almost all the eight version subsets of two fully-inductive datasets.
-Moreover.
-REPORT is interpretable by providing each element's contribution to the prediction results.
+- Design a Hierarchical Transformer model for path-neighborhood encoding and information aggregation.
+Our proposed model performs consistently better than all baselines on almost all the eight version subsets of two fully-inductive datasets.
+Moreover. we design a method to interpret our method by providing each element’s contribution to the prediction results.
 </div>
 </div>

 # 🎖 Honors and Awards
 - *2023.10* GDC Tech Scholarship.
-- *2020.12* USTC Outstanding Student Scholarship, Bronze Award.
 - *2019.10* Institute of Microsystems, CAS Scholarship.
+- *2017 & 2018 & 2021* USTC Outstanding Student Scholarship.

 # 📚 Experience